 In workers’ compensation, there may also be a deposition of the evaluating doctor, the Agreed Medical Evaluator (AME), or the Qualified Medical Evaluator (QME), if there are questions about the doctor’s report.

-- 4. What can and will be asked at a workers’ compensation deposition?
+- 4. What questions are asked in a workers comp deposition?

 - 5. What happens to the deposition transcript?

-- 7. The importance of a deposition to an injured worker’s claim
+- 7. What is the importance of a deposition to an injured worker’s claim?

 A deposition is the questioning of a witness under oath outside of a courtroom.

-The injured worker’s deposition is the most important deposition taken in a workers’ compensation case.
-Other than medical reporting, it is the main way for the insurance company to learn about the worker’s injury.
+The injured worker’s deposition is the most important deposition taken in a workers’ comp case.
+Other than medical reporting, the workers’ comp deposition is the main way for the insurance company to learn about the worker’s injury.

-Any party in a workers’ compensation case can take a deposition.1 This means both the injured worker and the insurance company can question witnesses under oath before the case goes to trial.
+Any party in a workers’ compensation case can take a deposition.1 This means both the injured worker and the insurance company can question witnesses under penalty of perjury before the case goes to trial.
 Supervisors and coworkers are the most common witnesses.
 In death cases, the surviving relatives who are claiming death benefits may be deposed.